marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 Which results in a pcap titled layer1.pcapng, so I repeat the process again, but binwalk returns nothing.
-So, I use `strings layer1.pcapng`, where in the output:
+So, I use `strings layer1.pcapng`, which outputs:
 ```txt
 Intel(R) Core(TM) i5-8400 CPU @ 2.80GHz (with SSE4.2)
 64-bit Windows 10 (22H2), build 19045